evanhill1989/evidence-based-parenting/content-drafts/guide-encouraging-motor-development.md

 ---

-**Written by:** [Your Name], MSN, CPNP-AC, Pediatric Neurology NP **Last Updated:** [Date]
+**Written by:** Alisha Blevins, MSN, CPNP-AC, Pediatric Neurology NP **Last Updated:** [Date]

-*This guide is for educational purposes and doesn't replace personalized medical advice from your child's healthcare provider.
-If you have concerns about your baby's motor development, consult your pediatrician or a pediatric physical therapist.*
+_This guide is for educational purposes and doesn't replace personalized medical advice from your child's healthcare provider.
+If you have concerns about your baby's motor development, consult your pediatrician or a pediatric physical therapist._